ohdsi-studies/DdiPpiClo/README.md

 How to run
 ==========
-1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for setting up your R environment, including RTools and Java.
+1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for seting up your R environment, including RTools and Java.

-2. Create an empty folder or new RStudio project, and in `R`, use the following code to install the study package and its dependencies:
+2. Open your study package in RStudio.
+Use the following code to install all the dependencies:

     ```r
-    install.packages("renv")
-    download.file("https://raw.githubusercontent.com/ohdsi-studies/evidnet/main/renv.lock", "renv.lock")
-    renv::init()
+    renv::restore()
     ```

-    If renv mentions that the project already has a lockfile select "*1: Restore the project from the lockfile.*".
+3. In RStudio, select 'Build' then 'Install and Restart' to build the package.

-3. Once installed, you can execute the study by modifying and using the code below.
+   Once installed, you can execute the study by modifying and using the code below.
 For your convenience, this code is also provided under `extras/CodeToRun.R`:

     ```r
-    library(evidnet)
+    library(DdiPpiClo)

     # Optional: specify where the temporary files (used by the Andromeda package) will be created:
-    options(andromedaTempFolder = "s:/andromedaTemp")
+    options(andromedaTempFolder = "D:/andromedaTemp")

     # Maximum number of cores to be used:
     maxCores <- parallel::detectCores()